Key Takeaways:

 Foods to avoid for comfort.

 When it comes to relieving denture pain, making some dietary adjustments can work wonders.
 Certain foods can exacerbate gum pain and discomfort, especially if you have poorly fitting dentures.
-To reduce denture discomfort, avoid certain foods and eat denture-friendly ones.
+To reduce denture discomfort, consider incorporating soft foods into your diet and avoid certain foods that can cause issues.
 This can help alleviate discomfort.

 Avoid hard or sticky foods that can hurt gums or make dentures come loose.
 This means being cautious with items like nuts, popcorn, chewy candies, and sticky caramel treats.